 See also the following deployment scenarios.

-The Optimizely platform supports BLOB (binary large object) storage of assets using a provider-based setup.
+The CMS platform supports BLOB (binary large object) storage of assets using a provider-based setup.
 The BLOB provider stores large amounts of media binary data (perhaps using cloud storage), while CMS stores metadata for media files in the database.
 You can use the built-in BLOB provider for media files, or develop your own customized one.
-See BLOB storage and providers.
+See [BLOB storage and providers](🔗).

 When you use cloud services, the database can be an on-premises SQL database, an Amazon RDS instance, or an Azure SQL Database.
 You define the site database during deployment, see [Install database schema](🔗).

 The license file contains information about licensed servers and sites, different options exist.
-You can run Optimizely without a license file in IIS Express during development or local Linux docker, but requires a license file when you deploy the solution to a server.
+You can run CMS without a license file in IIS Express during development or local Linux docker, but requires a license file when you deploy the solution to a server.